overhide/remotestorage-tutorial/README.md

 ## Simple Code Listings

-To follow along you need to be comfortable with basic HTML, JavaScript as it relates to the DOM, [git](https://git-scm.com/), and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+To follow along you need to be comfortable with basic HTML, JavaScript as it relates to the DOM, <a target="_blank" href="https://git-scm.com/">git</a>, and <a target="_blank" href="https://docs.npmjs.com/downloading-and-installing-node-js-and-npm">npm</a>.

 For brevity, full code listings are not part of this write-up, but are referenced in each section from the code callouts: